Latest Asylum Trends

 Trends

-Afghans continued to be the second largest nationality group despite a predominantly downward trend in applications over the last two years.
-In August 2024, Afghans lodged 6,700 applications which is a drop of -39% compared to the same period in 2023 and the fewest applications since June 2021.
+Afghan applications have been on a predominantly downward trend over the last two years.
+In October 2024, Afghans lodged just 7,200 applications which is less than half as many as Syrians, and a drop of -35% compared to the same period in 2023.
 Read an EUAA Country Focus report on the general security and humanitarian situation in Afghanistan, plus Country Guidance, which focusses on the key elements of qualification for international protection.

 In the autumn of 2023, Turkish nationals suddenly sought international protection in the EU+ in unprecedented numbers such that for a short time they ranked second among all citizenships applying for asylum.
 However, this Germany-centred surge was short-lived with far fewer Turks seeking protection in subsequent months.
-In August 2024, Turks lodged just 4,600 applications, far fewer compared to the peak, and down by a half compared to a year previously in August 2023.
+In October 2024, Turks lodged just 5,600 applications, the most since the beginning of the year but still well below the peak of October 2023.

 Main citizenships

-To eliminate month-to-month fluctuations, the above chart offers a comprehensive overview of the asylum application trends of the top 20 nationalities in August 2024, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
+To eliminate month-to-month fluctuations, the above chart offers a comprehensive overview of the asylum application trends of October’s top 20 nationalities, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
 Syrians and Afghans lodged the most applications for asylum during both of these time periods.
-However, Syrian applications increased by 9%, whereas Afghan applications declined by -24%.
+However, Syrian applications decreased by -4%, whereas Afghan applications declined by -28%.

-Most citizenships in the chart exhibited an upward change in their application numbers, which is to some extent a statistical artefact because nationalities with declining trends are more likely to fall out of the top 20, while those with increasing trends tend to rise into the ranking.
-Nevertheless, it is notable that Malians and Ukrainians both lodged many more applications in the 12 months leading up to August 2024 (169% and 58%, respectively).
+It’s not unusual for most citizenships in this chart to exhibit an upward change in their application numbers, which is to some extent a statistical artefact because nationalities with declining trends are more likely to fall out of the top 20, while those with increasing trends tend to rise into the ranking.
+Notably in October 2024 the majority of the top citizenships lodged fewer applications between the two reporting periods, as was the case for example for Georgians and Pakistanis (-42% and -30% respectively).
+Nevertheless, it is still notable that Haitians, Malians and Ukrainians lodged many more applications in the 12 months leading up to October 2024 (+172%, +150% and +72%, respectively).

 Per receiving country

 Other differences between the main receiving countries include the nature of the caseloads.
-For example, there is a remarkable lack of overlap between the citizenships who tend to apply in some of the main receiving countries: in Germany half of all applications were lodged by Syrians and Afghans; in France the top three citizenships were Afghans, Congolese (DR) and Haitians; in Spain 60% were lodged by Venezuelans and Colombians; and in Italy a third of all applications were lodged by Bangladeshis and Peruvians.
+For example, there is a remarkable lack of overlap between the citizenships that tend to apply in the main receiving countries: in Germany half of all applications were lodged by Syrians and Turks; in France the top three citizenships were Ukrainians, Haitians and Afghans; in Spain applications were dominated by Venezuelans and Colombians; and in Italy nearly a third of all applications were lodged by Bangladeshis and Peruvians.

-Adding to localised patterns, certain citizenships tend to lodge the vast majority of their asylum applications in a single EU+ country.
-In August 2024, most Venezuelans (87%), Colombians (73%) and Malians (63%) lodged their applications in Spain, while most Bangladeshis (74%), and Peruvians (63%) submitted their applications in Italy, and most from the Democratic Republic of the Congo (71%) in France.
+Adding to localised patterns, and illustrated in the above chart, certain citizenships tend to lodge the vast majority of their asylum applications in a single EU+ country.
+In October 2024, nearly all Haitian applications were lodged in France, most Venezuelans (90%), Colombians (77%) and Malians (72%) lodged applications in Spain, and most Tunisians (78%) and Bangladeshis (77%) sought international protection in Italy.

 Per capita

-In August 2024, Greece, with a population size of around 10.4 million received around 6,800 asylum applications.
-This amounts to a rate of 652 applications per million population or 1 application for every 1,500 inhabitants.
-Germany may have received many more applications for asylum (20,000) but, given its larger population of 84 million, the German rate was lower, at 237 applications per million inhabitants or 1 application per 4,200 inhabitants.
-Cyprus and Belgium, while receiving very different numbers of applications per se (270 and 3,300, respectively) actually received very similar numbers per capita, at just over 280 applications per million population.
+In October 2024, Greece, with a population size of around 10.4 million received around 8,500 asylum applications.
+This amounts to a rate of 813 applications per million population or 1 application for every 1,200 inhabitants.
+Germany may have received many more applications for asylum (22,000) but, given its larger population of 84 million, the German rate was lower, at 256 applications per million inhabitants or 1 application per 3,900 inhabitants.
+France and Bulgaria, while receiving very different numbers of applications per se (16,000 and 1,500 respectively) actually received very similar numbers per capita, at just under 230 applications per million population.

-In addition to asylum applications, at the end of August 2024, there were also 4.3 million persons benefiting from temporary protection in the EU+.
+In addition to asylum applications, at the end of October 2024, there were also 4.4 million persons benefiting from temporary protection in the EU+.
 This protection is based on a 2001 Directive which was triggered for the first time in response to the Russian invasion of Ukraine in 2022 with the aim of offering quick and effective assistance to people displaced to the EU+.
-At the end of May 2024, half of all beneficiaries of temporary protection were either in Germany (1.1 million) or Poland (1 million).
+For more information, read the EUAA report on the Application of the Temporary Protection Directive.
+At the end of October 2024, half of all beneficiaries of temporary protection were either in Germany (1.1 million) or Poland (just under 1 million – based on Eurostat data).
 For context and to allow comparisons with the inflow of asylum applications, the chart above can also be used to illustrate the number of beneficiaries of temporary protection per capita being hosted in each EU+ country.
-In Czechia, there were about 35,000 beneficiaries per million inhabitants, which amounts to 1 beneficiary for every 29 inhabitants, followed by Lithuania and Poland (at approximately 27,000 – 28,000 beneficiaries per million or 1 beneficiary for every 36 – 38 inhabitants).
+In Czechia, there were about 380,000 beneficiaries of temporary protection which translates into 35,000 per million inhabitants, or 1 beneficiary for every 29 inhabitants.
+For the sake of comparison, Lithuania and Poland might be hosting vastly different numbers of beneficiaries (81,000 versus just under 1 million) but rather similar numbers per capita, 1 beneficiary for every 35 or 37 inhabitants.

-Recently the Council of the EU extended temporary protection for people fleeing Russia's aggression against Ukraine for another year, from 5 March 2025 to 4 March 2026.
+The Council of the EU has extended temporary protection for people fleeing Russia's aggression against Ukraine for another year until 4 March 2026.
 Read more here.

 Recognition Rates